stableversion/pages/content/posts/listen-to-time-again/index.md

 But it would not be complete without, arguably, the most important part -- the audio experience.
 There's just something special about these euthoric melodies, manifesting the boundlessness of the infite sky.
 The feeling, which has been greatly lost to time.
 There aren't many things trying to convey it anymore, and I guess that's what makes it special.

-The depths to which it can convey emotions -- without denoting a single word.

 {{<youtube "FqjWroruczQ?start=348">}}

 ![](./img/1238269.avif)